tensorchord/envd-docs/docs/teams/kubernetes.md

 :::warning

-**This feature is in the experimental stage, which means it may be subject to change.**.
+**This feature is in the experimental stage, which means it may be subject to change.**

 :::